 • 125g of caviar.

-Weapons and ammunition, narcotics, and photographs and printed material directed against Azerbaijan.
+Weapons and ammunition, narcotics, and material inciting violence or terrorism.

 Plants, animals and their products must be accompanied by the appropriate import certificate from the State Sanitary Service or State Veterinary Service.

-Weapons and ammunition, cultural artefacts (unless permission has been granted by the Ministry of Culture), zoological collections, wildlife objects, deer and gazelle horns, protected plant and tree species, and documents of state importance.
+Weapons and ammunition, cultural artefacts (unless permission has been granted by the Ministry of Culture), zoological collections, protected plant and tree species, and documents of state importance.